areknoster/public-distributed-commit-log/README.md

 In particular implementation based on Filecoin or other free and distributed storage could be looked upon.
 * Add components for error handling and traversing logic for consumer.
 Current implementation doesn't handle missing messages very gracefully.
 A mechanism to implement traverse stop could also be useful.
+* Implement Broker, so that messages can be batched from multiple sources and writing and reading does not require running your own message storage solution.
 * Cluster mode for both Sentinel and IPFS nodes for redundancy and better scalability
 * Terraform modules for other cloud providers, docker compose and helm chart for wider deployment support
 * Template repo with example topic definition
-* Performance tuning (especially investigate IPFS node utilization under node which seems to be abnormally high)
+* Performance tuning (especially investigate IPFS node utilization under load which seems to be abnormally high)

 ## Authors